Delmag1/twinstartarot/content/contact/index.md

-# Contact the Author
+# Contact the Twin Tarots

 [< Back Home](/)

-Give me a call anytime to chat about Tolkien!
+Give me a call anytime to chat about tarot!

 `555-555-5555`

-**"Váya márië."**